jonnonz1/nz-statute-book/acts/public/1952/land-transfer-act-1952.md

 (4) Regulations made under this Act may prescribe the form of certifications under this section.

 ### 164B Who may give certification
-(1) A certification under section 164A may be given only by a conveyancer.
+(1) A certification under section 164A may be given only by a practitioner.
 (2) The Registrar may revoke a person's right to give a certification under section 164A at any time if he or she believes on reasonable grounds that the person—
   (a) has given a fraudulent certification; or
   (b) has given a certification that is materially incorrect; or